10 February 2022

 Our education program harnesses Hydro Tasmania’s resources to get primary and secondary school students excited about STEM subjects so they can realise their potential.

-As Australia and the world transition to net-zero emissions, reducing reliance on fossil fuels, the role of renewable energy – and those who work in the industry – will be critical.
+As Australia and the world transition to net zero emissions and reducing reliance on fossil fuels, the role of renewable energy – and those who work in the industry – will be critical.

 It’s all about sparking interest (pun intended) and our Education Team has created a range of interactive, fun activities to do just that.